 - Take a moment to notice the beauty of your surroundings - trees changing color, a moody sky, a particularly cozy nook in your house that gives you comfort

 Consider The Four Pillars

-- Self-Gratitude: Such as being grateful (saying “thank you”) for being here now and for the opportunity to take a breath in this moment.
+- Self-Gratitude - This can look like being grateful and saying “thank you” to yourself for being here now and for the opportunity to take a breath in this moment.

-- Self-Forgiveness: Such as forgiving ourselves for making mistakes in the past because we all make mistakes and without them, we wouldn’t grow.
+- Self-Forgiveness - This can look like forgiving ourselves for making mistakes in the past because we all make mistakes and without them, we wouldn’t grow.

-- Self-Compassion: Patience to allow things to unfold as they will, such as the growth and healing process.
+- Self-Compassion - This can look like patience to allow things to unfold as they will, such as the growth and healing process.
 We didn’t get here overnight.

-- Self-Love: Truly accepting and loving ourselves for who we are and for getting ourselves this far.
+- Self-Love - This can look like truly accepting and loving ourselves for who we are and for getting ourselves this far.